sarthak1598/Crawl-The-Web-with-Python/README.md

  # 5. bs4:

        bs4 module is used to extract data from HTML.
        This can dissect a document and extract as our requirement.
        It automatically converts incoming documents to Unicode and outgoing documents to UTF-8.

        ....pip install beautifulsoup4

+ # 6 .
+Selenium:

+        Selenium is another useful web scaping module written in python In more generalised way , selenium gives the power to fully control the web browser accordingly It allows to add/enter the content in the structures .
+        Installation:
+        pip install selenium

+ # 7 .
+Mechanize:
+        mechanize.Browser implements the urllib2.OpenerDirector interface.
+Browser objects have state, including navigation history,      HTML form state and cookies. installation :
+        pip install mechanize